silnrsi/wstr/src/content/docs/topics/encoding/the-unicode-standard.md

 The work of developing the Standard is done by the Unicode Technical Committee (UTC).
 Every Full Member organization is eligible to have a voting position on the UTC, though they are not required to participate.

 There are other categories of membership including Individual Member, Associate Member, Supporting Member, and Liaison Member.
 Each of these has increasing levels of privileges.
-Membership categories are available [here][unicode-membership].
+Membership categories are available [here][uni-membership].

 ## Unicode and ISO/IEC 10646